praveenpuglia/uses/README.md

 # MacBook Setup
 Some people have asked me questions about my system setup.
 Which apps do I use and with what settings.
 Putting together this document to help answer those questions for anyone who wants a usable, productive & beautiful development experience.

+If you find something useful here, free free to share and ⭐️ the repo.
+Also, if you feel I am missing interesting things, put it on the [issues](https://github.com/praveenpuglia/mac-setup/issues) and I'll definitely try it out.

 ---

 ## Terminal